 Want to get involved?

 Make sure to follow us @ShopHereForHer to find out what pop-up shop or event we are at next!
-We're also looking for brand ambassadors & professionals willing to educate other women on health-related issues.
-Is your business interested in hosting a fundraiser for women’s health or a pop-up shop?
+We're also looking for brand ambassadors & health professionals willing to educate individuals on health-related issues.
+Is your business interested in hosting a fundraiser for women’s health?
 Do you want to personally help spread awareness on these issues?
-Do you want more information in general?
+Do you want more info in general?
 Email or DM us on Instagram!
 Check out these sites & past collabs: